tricognita/tricognita-frontend/README.md

 Tricognita is an AI-native cloud security platform.
 It scans AWS / Azure / GCP environments for posture drift, surfaces findings with attack-path context, and orchestrates remediation through a tiered approval workflow.
 This repository is the **public frontend** — the Next.js dashboard plus the BFF (backend-for-frontend) layer that fronts the Go API.

+## What Tricognita is

+Tricognita is an AI-native cloud security platform designed to monitor and secure multi-tenant cloud environments.
+It continuously scans AWS, Azure, and GCP for misconfigurations and posture drift, maps risks using attack-path context, and enables controlled remediation through an approval-based workflow system.

 ## What's in this repository

 - **Dashboard** (`app/`) — Next.js 16 + React 19 App Router.
 Workflow surfaces: findings, attack graph, incidents, SOC, queue, executive reporting.